XueningXu/SmartThings-Edge-Driver-Auto-Patching/README.md

 ## Download Patch Code
-Download the entire project to a local folder and copy the driver folder to be patched into the local folder.
-As a result, the driver folder and `auto_patch.sh` are in the same directory.
+Download the source code from the latest [release](https://github.com/XueningXu/SmartThings-Edge-Driver-Auto-Patching/releases/tag/sourceCode) to a local folder and copy the driver folder to be patched into the local folder.
+As a result, the driver folder and the shell script `auto_patch.sh` are in the same directory.
 <!---
 The resulting directory tree should be as follows:
 ```